graftcode/msw-exploration/README.md

 A simple movie library that allows users to search for movies and view more information about a movie.

-The main purpose of this project was to expirement with [Mock Service Worker](https://mswjs.io/).
+The main purpose of this project was to experiment with [Mock Service Worker](https://mswjs.io/).

 See following files: